 This program prepares physicians and scientists for investigative careers in reproductive biology.
-During its 25 year history, this multifaceted and broadly-based program has trained 74 postdoctoral fellows and graduate students.
+During its 35 year history, this multifaceted and broadly-based program has trained over 100 postdoctoral fellows.
 Postdoctoral training is offered to PhDs in related disciplines and to clinically trained MD scientists with prior specialty training.
 The strengths of the program are:

 - the diverse skills and interests of the faculty

 - our substantial laboratory resources

 - the outstanding environment for research, mentoring and training in reproduction, development, endocrinology, cell biology, genetics and related areas at UCSF

 Workshops for all CRS trainees serve as a forum for trainees to present their research-in-progress, learn about work done in other labs, and hear from invited speakers.

 The CRS Annual Retreat is a day-long, off-site event featuring an invited keynote speaker, presentations by CRS trainees and faculty, and poster sessions.